Celebrating International Women’s Day

 In the 1930s she helped organise the relocation of Basque children fleeing the Spanish Civil War.
 A life long pacifist, she wrote to Hitler in 1935 asking him to allow German Soroptimists to attend a conference in Harrogate.

-She devoted much of her time to offering her medical expertise and knowledge to those in need across the world including Italy, Uganda, Biafra and Palestine.
+Dr Kathleen offered her medical expertise and knowledge to those in need across the world including Italy, Uganda, Biafra and Palestine.

-Dr. Kathleen joined the first official party of British doctors invited to China, paving the way for advances in medicine and global understanding.
+She joined the first official party of British doctors invited to China, paving the way for advances in medicine and global understanding.

 National and local Recognition